koush/docs.scrypted.app/migration.md

 ## Copy Database

 ::: tip
-If the Scrypted server is being upgraded to the [Desktop App](/desktop-application) or different installation method, skip the `Copy` step and simply run the installer.
+If the Scrypted server is being upgraded to the [Desktop App](/desktop-application) or a different installation method, skip the `Copy` step and simply run the installer.
 The existing Scrypted Database will be used in place.
 :::